GREATER LONDON

 To all intents and purposes, Saint John's, Smith Square contains an oversized instrument by Klais, which has been unceremoniously stuffed, tardis-like, into an unsuitably small eighteenth century case and placed on a gallery in this elegant concert hall.
 Originally built as a church, it was completed in 1728.
 The architect was Thomas Archer - or perhaps not.
 Folklore has it that Archer enquired of Queen Anne what she wanted the church to look like.
 Apparently she kicked over her footstool and announced peremptorily "Like that!"
 It must be said that, viewed from the exterior, the four corner towers do give the building some resemblance to an upturned footstool.

 Saint Luke's, Chelsea (Compton, III/P).
 This vast three clavier instrument is one of the most successful essays in the extension principle which is known to me.
 Compton's careful experimentation and thoughtful design (and inspired voicing) resulted in a large, colourful organ with a great personality.
-I doubt that this church would be expensive to hire, either.
-One caveat - it is a while since I last played this organ, so I do not know in what state it is currently maintained.
+I had occasion to play it for service-work whilst I was a student.
 The only malfunction which happened whilst I was playing for a service was that, on the luminous light-touch console, the Contra Posaune cyphered.
 I was able to persuade this stop to retire gracefully about three seconds prior to the start of Howells' Collegium Regale setting of the Nunc Dimittis.
 (For those who are unfamiliar with this work, a 32ft. reed at this point would be about as desirable as being trapped in a lift with a dead horse.)

 All Saints', Margaret Street (H&H, IV/P).
 This church is a fine example of the type of architecture favoured by the Tractarian movement.
 In this comparatively small building, Arthur Harrison installed a large four clavier instrument, replete with a 32ft.
 Double Open Wood on the Pedal Organ, a colourful, enclosed Choir Organ, a family of (enclosed) Trumpets at 16ft., 8ft. and 4ft. pitch on the G.O. and a thrilling Orchestral Trumpet 8ft. played from the Solo Organ.
-It was restored recently, again by Harrisons, who altered the composition of the mixture stops - including, I believe, re-instating the G.O.
+It was restored recently, again by Harrisons, who again altered the composition of the mixture stops - including, I believe, re-instating the G.O.
 Harmonics.

 All Souls, Langham Place (Willis/H&H, IV/P).
 This large organ stands in the west gallery of this, the 'BBC' Church (so-called, because of its close proximity to Broadcasting House).
 It is generally used for the broadcast of the Daily Service, on British radio.
 The instrument is tonally very complete, spread over four claviers, with two 32ft. ranks on the Pedal Organ (one being a Contra Trombone), a Positive Organ, large G.O. and Swell and a colourful Solo Organ, culminating in an unenclosed Tuba and a Fanfare Trumpet.
-The only possible drawback is that the building possesses an acoustic ambience which makes the Royal Festival Hall sound warm and fluffy.
+The only possible drawback is that the building possesses an acoustic ambiance which makes the Royal Festival Hall sound warm and fluffy.

 Saint Augustine's, Kilburn (Willis/H&H, III/P).
 This moderately sized instrument has a fairly complete G.O. and Swell.
 However, the Pedal Organ (as was often the case with FHW) consists of only a handful of stops - although one is Willis' trademark Ophicleide - a veritable thunderbolt.
 The Choir Organ has seven registers, including a Clarinet.
 The Solo Organ has never been installed.
 The instrument is sited on the north side of this large edifice, designed by John Loughborough Pearson (who was also the architect for Truro Cathedral, in Cornwall).